NIL-zhuang/EfficientRAG-official/README.md

     <img src="static/bert_labeler.png" width=300px>
 </div>

-Official code repo for **EfficientRAG: Efficient Retriever for Multi-Hop Question Answering**
+Code repo for EMNLP 2024 paper - **EfficientRAG: Efficient Retriever for Multi-Hop Question Answering**

 Efficient RAG is a new framework to train Labeler and Filter to learn to conduct multi-hop RAG without multiple LLM calls.